ibmresilient/resilient-community-apps/packages/rc-cts/README.md

 Resilient Circuits integration framework.

 It's suitable for simple "lightweight" threat source lookups.
+* All lookups are asynchronous.
+* There is currently no support for file-attachment handling.
+* Queries are not stored persistently, so if you need to track external resources (for example, if your threat service starts a long-running task such as sandbox processing) those will not be tracked across restarts.

-For more robust and advanced features, you should consider deploying a standalone threat source, for example based on the Django example (https://github.com/Co3Systems/co3-api/tree/master/python/examples/custom-threat-service).
+For more robust and advanced features, you should consider deploying a standalone threat service, for example based on the Django example (https://github.com/Co3Systems/co3-api/tree/master/python/examples/custom-threat-service).